This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 - Peats Ridge – has a variety of outdoors activities, from abseiling, kayaking, horseriding to quad biking, see Glenworth Valley Outdoor Adventures website and for camping options too

-- Kulnura – Gerry’s Cafe; includes a small and quirky outdoor gallery, this is a popular stopping point for motorcyclists
+- Kulnura – Gerry’s Cafe; this is a popular stopping point for motorcyclists

-- Laguna – The Great Northern Trading Post; the GNTP is another quaint and quirky, yet historic cafe, includes a mini-store and music venue
+- Laguna – The Great Northern Trading Post; the GNTP is another quaint and quirky, yet historic cafe, includes a mini-store, gallery and music venue

-- Wollombi – Mulla Villa, this is a must do experience – just to view this historic homestead (above photo).
-This property includes a cafe, a walking track and historic sites to see, such as convict holding cells and a convict built bridge.
-When you arrive at Wollombi, this will be the first stopping point before you approach the village (there are signs for Mulla Villa, you’ll see the property from the road)
+- Wollombi – Mulla Villa Farm, accommodation (includes campsite) stay here or organise an event (such as a tour or wedding), it’s worth it – just to view this historic homestead.
+Offers a walking track and historic sites to see, such as convict holding cells and a convict-built bridge.
+When you arrive at Wollombi, this will be the first Wollombi stopping point before you approach the village.

 - Wollombi village – there are two main markets (and festivals, listed below), for more detail see our article: A Guide to Wollombi Village and its Markets.
-Popular places; Grays Inn, includes – accommodation, restaurant and Noyce Brothers Cellar Door, Harp of Erin Gallery and Cafe, a general store, art gallery, Wollombi Endeavour Museum – which is included in the Historic Wollombi Walk – stroll the streets and learn about the town’s history.
-Or hire bikes from Myrtle House and explore a little more.
+Popular places; Grays Inn, includes – accommodation, restaurant and Noyce Brothers Cellar Door, Harp of Erin Gallery and Cafe, a general store, art gallery, Wollombi Endeavour Museum, which is included in the Historic Wollombi Walk – stroll the streets and learn about the town’s history.
+Or hire bikes from the Myrtle and Stone cafe and explore a little more.
 Wollombi Tavern will be the first destination you will spot when you arrive in this historic town (often there are rows of shiny motorcycles parked out the front).
 A three-minute drive from the village is Wollombi Wines; vineyard and wine tasting room.

-- Cessnock – with numerous suburbs surrounding Cessnock, this is the Hunter Valley Wine region, explore the many boutique wineries and vineyards surrounding this region.
+- Cessnock – with numerous suburbs surrounding Cessnock, this is the Hunter Valley Wine region, explore the many boutique wineries and vineyards surrounding this region (just 2 minutes off the drive is a popular holiday park, see camping section below).

 - Hunter Valley Wine Festival (Lovedale) – held in June.
 Camp at Big 4/Igenia Holiday Park